P and P Precision Designs - foam laminating and butt welding machines

 The squareness of the saw cut is also critical.

-THE SQUARENESS OF THE SAW LINE CAN NOT DEVIATE MORE THAN 1MM FROM TOP TO BOTTOM
+THE SQUARENESS OF THE SAW LINE CANNOT DEVIATE MORE THAN 1MM FROM TOP TO BOTTOM.

-Use the conditions for the foam with the highest set points, ie. The highest temperature and the slowest blade speed.
+Use the conditions for the foam with the highest set points

 Figure 1 - Table Compression adjustments